-3 See "GST/HST Info Sheet GI-118, Builders and GST/HST NETFILE"
+1 See "GST/HST Info Sheet GI-118, Builders and GST/HST NETFILE"

-^{4 &}quot;Goods and Services Tax/Harmonized Sales Tax (GST/HST) Return (Non-Personalized)."
-The CRA will also publish a GST/HST info sheet entitled "New Brunswick HST Rate Increase: Information for Non-Registrant Builders."
+2 "Goods and Services Tax/Harmonized Sales Tax (GST/HST) Return (Non-Personalized)."
+The CRA will also publish a GST/HST info sheet entitled "Newfoundland and Labrador HST Rate Increase: Information for Non-Registrant Builders."

-- If a straight exchange is made resulting in neither a refund nor an additional payment, HST will neither be refundable on the exchanged property nor payable on the replacement property. - In the case of any other exchange, the HST at a rate of 13% will be refunded in respect of the consideration or part thereof for the exchanged property and the HST at a rate of 15% will be payable on the replacement property.
+- If the property is returned and a refund of all or part of the consideration for the property is given, the HST at a rate of 13% will be refunded in respect of the consideration or part thereof. - If a straight exchange is made resulting in neither a refund nor an additional payment, HST will neither be refundable on the exchanged property nor payable on the replacement property. - In the case of any other exchange, the HST at a rate of 13% will be refunded in respect of the consideration or part thereof for the exchanged property and the HST at a rate of 15% will be payable on the replacement property.

-Property and services brought into New Brunswick
+Property and services brought into Newfoundland and Labrador

-Persons bringing property and services into New Brunswick from another province after June 30, 2016 may be required to self-assess the provincial component of the HST (or a part thereof, where the provincial component was not previously paid at a rate equal to or greater than the rate for New Brunswick (10%)).5
+Persons bringing property and services into Newfoundland and Labrador from another province after June 30, 2016 may be required to self-assess the provincial component of the HST (or a part thereof, where the provincial component was not previously paid at a rate equal to or greater than the rate for Newfoundland and Labrador (10%)).3

-Where consideration is due or paid after June 30, 2016, the 10% rate will apply to a service or intangible personal property supplied in another province to a resident of New Brunswick.
+Where consideration is due or paid after June 30, 2016, the 10% rate will apply to a service or intangible personal property supplied in another province to a resident of Newfoundland and Labrador.